LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Methodology

 Facial landmark detection algorithms aim to identify key points on the human face, such as the eyes, nose, mouth, and jawline~\cite{zhu2019robust}.
 These algorithms are essential for applications like facial recognition, emotion analysis, and driver fatigue detection~\cite{zhang2018combining,sukno20143}.

-There are totally 68 facial landmarks in each human face.
+As shown in Fig.~\ref{fig:adj}, there are totally 68 facial landmarks in each human face.
 For the facial landmark points, the algorithm~\cite{bulat2017far} represents each node as $(X,Y,C)$, where $(X,Y)$ denotes a 2-D coordinate in coordinate system and $C$ is the confidence score.
 Then, each frame in a video is represented by a $68\times 3$ matrix $\textbf{C}$.

 In practice, facial landmark detection may fail to capture key facial points when the driver looks down or turns their head away.
 To handle this situation, we set the values of every element in the coordinate matrix into 1, with the aim of ensuring this will not influence the consequent calculation for feature matrix construction.